basith-ahmed/langchain-cli-v2/README.md

 5. Push the changes to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request for review and integration.

-## Contributing and Licensing
+## Contributing

-Contributions to the project are welcome!
-Refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
+We welcome contributions!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

+## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for further information.
+See the [LICENSE](LICENSE) file for details.